ED Freezes Reliance Anil Ambani Group Assets Worth 11.2 Billion Rupees

 *this image is generated using AI for illustrative purposes only.

-The Enforcement Directorate (ED) has taken a significant step in its ongoing investigation into alleged fund diversion and money laundering by companies associated with the Reliance Anil Ambani Group.
-The ED issued a provisional attachment order for assets valued at Rs 3,084 crore under the Prevention of Money Laundering Act (PMLA).
+The ED's action is part of an ongoing investigation into alleged fund diversion and money laundering by companies associated with the Reliance Anil Ambani Group.
+Previously, the ED had issued a provisional attachment order for assets valued at 3,084 crore rupees under the Prevention of Money Laundering Act (PMLA).

-Key Properties Attached
+Key Properties Affected

 The ED's action targets several high-profile properties linked to the Reliance Anil Ambani Group: